- A Platform for Peak Performance

 Jeremy Burke, Partner, Aird & Berlis LLP

-Join Jeremy Burke (Partner, Aird & Berlis LLP) and Tracey Snow (Economic Development Officer, Country of Lennox and Addington) to learn what may be relevant when considering whether, and how, to pursue and offer cannabis business opportunities for your community.
+Join Jeremy Burke (Partner, Aird & Berlis LLP) and Tracey Snow (Economic Development Officer, County of Lennox and Addington) to learn what may be relevant when considering whether, and how, to pursue and offer cannabis business opportunities for your community.

 What do the basics of the cannabis regulatory regime look like?
 What federal and provincial licensing requirements are relevant for cannabis production facilities and cannabis retail stores?
 What timelines are relevant to cannabis industry participants?
 What discretion do municipalities have in connection with production facilities and retail stores?
 What have other municipalities done?